HildyAbreu114/ios-control-flow-lab/README.md

 - No default case in the switch statement
 - No print statement right outside the switch statement

+ANSWER- NO PARENTHESES AROUND THE CONDITIONS &
+NO OPENING AND CLOSING BRACKETS IN EACH OF THE CASES

 ***
 ## Question 5